 Physical Medicine and Rehabilitation (PM&R) physicians, also called physiatrists, treat a wide variety of medical conditions.
-This branch of medicine emphasizes the prevention, diagnosis, treatment, and rehabilitation of disorders that produce temporary or permanent functional impairment.
-The six doctors and three physician assistants at The Center specialize in restoring optimal function to patients with injuries or conditions of the muscles, bones, tissues, and nervous system.
-These rehab medicine specialists have completed a high level of training, including four years of medical school and four years of residency training.
+This medical specialty emphasizes the prevention, diagnosis, treatment, and rehabilitation of disorders that produce temporary or permanent physical impairment.
+The PM&R providers at The Center specialize in restoring optimal function to patients with injuries or conditions of the muscles, bones, tissues, and nervous system.
+These rehab medicine specialists have completed a high level of training in physiatry, including four years of medical school and four years of residency training.

-Physiatrists have a broad medical expertise that allows them to treat a wide variety of conditions throughout a patient’s lifetime.
-They are not surgeons – instead, they focus on optimizing function through the use of customized treatment plans involving non-surgical strategies and tools.
+Physiatrists have broad medical expertise in neuromuscular medicine that allows them to treat a wide variety of conditions throughout a patient’s lifetime.
+They are not surgeons – instead, they focus on optimizing function through the use of customized non-surgical treatment plans involving non-surgical strategies and tools.

 Some of the conditions our PM&R doctors specialize in include: